tjcrone/pycamhd/README.rst

 This repository contains a Python module for interacting with data from the OOI CamHD seafloor camera system stored in the raw data archive.
 It can be used to obtain information about these files or obtain individual frames without downloading entire video files.
-Code here is currently under heavy development, so the module is changing fast and often.
-Usage information will be provided when the code stablizes.
+The code here is currently under heavy development, so the module is changing fast and often.
+Almost everything about how this module works is subject to change.

 Installation
 ------------